dddrrreee/cs140e-win19/labs/lab10-shell/README.md

 ## Part 3:  Running remote programs (1 hour)

+This final piece involves you extending your shell so that the Unix-side can send a single program at a time (hereafter: `hello.bin`) to the pi-side, which will run the code, and then tell the Unix side when it has finished.
+Before termination, the Unix-side simply echos all characters it receives from the UART to standard output.

+At a high level you will re-purpose your bootloader code both (the Unix and pi side) so that it can send programs from within the shell.

+We first talk about some of the issues and then what you need to do concretely.

+#### Running multiple programs: Some Issues

 Conceptually, running a program on the pi through the shell is pretty simple:

  1. Just copy it over (you already have bootloader code to do so).